HTTP/2 for Apache httpd

 Since httpd is such a rich environment, deployed on many platforms and host of many, many modules, there

-certainly will be more incompatibilities discovered in connection with mod_h2
+certainly will be more incompatibilities discovered in connection with mod_h2.
+Some few issues

 have been reported on github, but I am certain many more await.